 Each year The Fertilizer Institute honors farmers who are using innovative and sustainable 4R fertilizer management practices to increase production and reduce their environmental impact.
 Poorly managed nutrient applications can decrease profitability and increase nutrient losses, potentially degrading water and air.
-Now in its seventh year, the 4R Advocate Program has recognized 35 agricultural producers and retailers in 19 states.
-Florida has produced a winner of the 4R Advocate Award the past four years in a row.
+The 4R Advocate Program has recognized numerous agricultural producers and retailers across the U.S. Over the years Florida has produced many winners of the 4R Advocate Award.